Shelby American Unveils Shelby Focus ST at NAIASPosted by: Matt Iasenzaniro onJanuary 15th, 2013

 Whether or not the Shelby Focus ST lives up to the hype will depend on just how much of the hype you believed.
 While it’s disappointing that it’s not all-wheel drive and seems oddly similar to the existing – though missing in North America – Focus RS, it’s still arguably the hottest hatch out right now.
 However, it will set you back $15,000 on top of the cost of the Focus itself, which means a minimum cost of $45,000 CAD.
 If that’s not too rich for you then I suggest you phone your local Shelby dealer today because with a yearly production of 500 units, it’s gonna be tough to get one.

-Matt Iasenzaniro When he’s not busy writing about cars on the auto show circuit, he’s reviewing apps and video games related to the automotive world.
-In his spare time, Matt likes to goto local car dealerships to take vehicles for test drives just for fun.
-When he’s not writing about cars, you can usually find him playing games on his xbox or PC.
+Matt Iasenzaniro When he’s not busy writing about cars or travelling the auto show circuit, he’s reviewing apps and video games related to the automotive world.
+In his spare time, Matt is a motorcycle enthusiast, trying not to kill himself riding along with the crazy local drivers.
+He is also a weekly contributor in the Motor Mondays segment on News Talk 770.